Applying and Admissions

 In consideration of the significant time commitment required by the program, Summer Institute participants are strongly encouraged to live on or close to campus.
 You have several options for housing, some of which include meals.
 The following links will give you an idea of housing costs in the Berkeley area.

-- We highly recommend UC Berkeley Student Co-Op Housing, and Cloyne Court in particular.
+- UC Berkeley Student Co-Op Housing, and Cloyne Court in particular are affordable housing options.

 - Many summer students find sublets in the neighborhood using online listings such as Craigslist.
 Keep in mind that many more options become available during the summertime.